Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_android/guide.en-ie.md

 If your email account is already set up and you want to set it up again, you will need to delete and recreate it:

-1. Press the envelope "&#9993;" at the top left of your screen.
+1. Tap the envelope "&#9993;" at the top left of your screen.
 2. Tap the "&#9965;" adjustment icon at the bottom of the left column.
-3. In the "General" section, press `Accounts` to view all of the email addresses configured on the application.
+3. In the "General" section, tap `Accounts` to view all of the email addresses configured on the application.

 ![outlook android email pro](images/outlook-app-android-delete-account-01.png){.thumbnail .w-400 .h-600}